 Farhana pairs every color service with a fresh haircut, like layers, to accentuate the color and complete the look.
 For balayage, remember this: the lightest point of the top of the layer must connect with the transition zone of the bottom layers for a balayage gradient blend.

-To create the shape of a look, Farhana reaches for her 6″ PHANTOM II scissors from ARC™.
-“My PHANTOM II shears are super lightweight and actually CUT through the hair without pushing it,” Farhana explains.
+To create the shape of a look, Farhana reaches for her PHANTOM II 6".
+“My PHANTOM II are super lightweight and actually CUT through the hair without pushing it,” Farhana explains.

 10. Body Positioning Tips For Cutting Layers

 “I don’t think there is a one-size-fits-all rule for body positioning while layering,” says Shannel.
 There are many ways to get the same outcome.
 It’s ultimately up to you to find what’s most comfortable.